ValeLang/Vale/README.md

 - Select the `valec|Debug` configuration (upper right toolbar) and build it by clicking the control that looks like a hammer (left of configuration dropdown)

 - Select the `Unittests in tests` configuration and run it by clicking on the control that looks like a triangle/play button (right of configuration dropdown)

+# Notes

+Vale started in January 2013, and back then we called it "VLang", though there's now another language with that name.
+We then called it GelLLVM, in honor of Gel, the first language to offer constraint references.
+Since then, we've settled on the name "Vale".
+Note that Vale and Vala are two different languages.